Key takeaways

 - Quitting shisha and cigarettes: the key to health.

-Is shisha bad?
-Before nicotine vaping products (NVPs) and vaping culture became popular worldwide, ‘shisha’ or ‘hookah’ was one of the biggest alternatives to smoking a cigarette.
-With its pleasant aroma and communal nature, many people perceive it as less harmful than tobacco.
+Before the rise of nicotine vaping products (NVPs) and the vaping culture, ‘shisha’ or ‘hookah’ was one of the most popular alternatives to smoking cigarettes.

 What is Shisha Smoking?